jackaaburk/csc208/Notes/ch1/s4/ch1s4_notes.md

 - Being paranoid with proofs is good, it can make you rethink proofs and verify them.

 - Like stated in the vocab, contrapositives can prove original statements since they're logically equivalent.

+- A proof that is valid has multiple solutions that are true, being solvable to something means there is only one solution.